amnis-dev/amnis-sys/README.md

 ## Introduction

-AmnisSys is a library/framework (depending on how it's used) for developing full-stack web applications with tools that enable **_anyone_** to manage it.
-It takes care of syncronizing, caching, communications, and other governing behaviors within clients and services.
+AmnisSys is a library/framework (depending on how it's used) for developing full-stack web applications with tools that enable **_anyone_** on a team manage it.
+It takes care of synchronizing, caching, communicating, and other governing behaviors for both clients and services.
 It provides optimized components for displaying and configuring information.

+Thanks to API mocking, AmnisSys applications can be safely tested and developed locally.
+Additionally, it can be especially helpful training cases where users can expore and learn in a local sandbox environment.

-AmnisSys contains a complete graphical user interface (GUI) management system called **Crystalizer MS**.
+AmnisSys contains a complete **graphical user interface (GUI) management system** that overlays the web application when administrating.

 ## Installation

 AmnisSys can be installed using npm, yarn, or pnpm.

-Important to note that this package is only capatible with modern NodeJS 16+ ESM projects.
+This package only exports (Pure ESM modules)(https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).

 **NPM**
 ```sh